PrajwalDhungana/basic-blockchain/README.md

 # Basic Blockchain Demo
-A basic blockchain developed using Typescript
+A basic blockchain demo developed using Typescript